kubernetes/enhancements/keps/sig-apps/5682-pdbs-for-multipod-replicas/README.md

 the system.
 The goal here is to make this feel real for users without getting bogged down.
 -->
-*If the user is not using the `Workload` API, their process will be unaffected.*
+*If the user is not using PodGroups, their process will be unaffected.*

-#### Story 1: Distributed Workload
+#### Story 1: Distributed PodGroup

-An ML engineer is running distributed training jobs using Workload API.
-The `Workload` defines a `PodGroup` named `worker` with `replicas: 10` and `policy.gang.minCount: 8`.
+An ML engineer is running distributed training jobs.
+The job defines a `PodGroup` named `worker` with `replicas: 10` and `policy.gang.minCount: 8`.
 This means the job has 10 replicas, each consisting of at least 8 pods.

 To protect this long-running job from voluntary disruptions, the user wants to ensure at least 9 of the 10 worker groups remain available.